adeelahmadk/nix_notes/docker-sheet.md

 #### Execute commands in a container

-We can even execute a new process in the container.
+We can even execute a new process in the container or open an interactive session with a detached conatainer.

 ```sh
 docc exec -it myAlpine /bin/sh